 Abstract

-Mental simulation theories of language comprehension propose that people automatically create mental representations of the objects mentioned in sentences.
-One of the relevant paradigms is the sentence-picture verification task, in which participants first read a sentence and, on the following screen, see a picture of an object.
-Participants must verify whether the latter object had been mentioned in the sentence.
-Crucially, two covert conditions exist: the sentence and the picture can either match or mismatch in terms of a certain perceptual property.
-Usually, visual properties have been used, including object orientation, shape, color and size.
-The key finding obtained in some studies is the match advantage, whereby responses were faster in the match condition.
-The property of object orientation is noteworthy due to inconsistent findings across languages.
-After considering lexical and experimental explanations for those inconsistencies, this registered report describes our investigation of the match advantage of object orientation across 18 languages, which was undertaken by 33 laboratories and organized by the Psychological Science Accelerator.
-The preregistered analysis revealed that the match advantage was not significant either overall or in any specific language.
-We discuss the need for sample sizes that are far larger than usual, which are unequally accessible in different languages.
+Mental simulation theories of language comprehension propose that people automatically create mental representations of objects mentioned in sentences.
+Representation is often measured with the sentence-picture verification task, in which participants first read a sentence and, on a following screen, see a picture of an object.
+Participants then verify whether the latter object had been mentioned in the sentence.
+Crucially, two covert conditions exist: the sentence and the picture can either match or mismatch in terms of a perceptual property, including object orientation, shape, color, and size.
+The key finding obtained in some studies is the match advantage, whereby responses were faster in the match condition; however, object orientation results are often inconsistent across languages.
+This registered report describes our investigation of the match advantage of object orientation across 18 languages, which was undertaken by 33 laboratories and organized by the Psychological Science Accelerator.
+The preregistered analysis revealed that the match advantage was supported either overall or in any specific language.

 Keywords: mental simulation, object orientation, mental rotation, language comprehension